Simoso68/Morselang/README.md

 The PATH allows you to execute any file from anywhere in your terminal, it is pretty useful.

 On Windows: \
 **IMPORTANT:** Now, no mindless copying.
-Do it one by one, because if you don't it wont work.
+Do it one by one, because if you don't, it wont work.
 ```powershell
 powershell
 New-Item -Path $Env:LOCALAPPDATA -Name "Morselang" -ItemType "directory"